jastreet/jastreet.github.io/index.md

 ### Signals Processing

 #### Audio Filtering
-Here is an example of audio smoothing I implemented using numpy and matplotlib.
+Here is an example of audio smoothing I implemented using NumPy, SciPy, and matplotlib.
 First I create a random noisy audio signal.

 ```python
 # Base and noise signal